-Code Statement Loading Factor Cronbach's Alpha CR AVE I actively participate in various activities organized by the CS1 MSME community.
-0.805 0.954 0.960 0.687 The MSME community in my area frequently organizes CS2 activities relevant to my business development.
-0.753 The MSME community provides significant support for CS3 my business development.
+Code Statement Loading Cronbach's CR AVE Statement Factor Alpha CK AVE

+GG4 I actively participate in various activities organized by the 0.00.
+0.074 0.050 0.40= CS1 MSME community 0.805 0.954 0.960 0.687 The MSME community in my area frequently organizes CS2 activities relevant to my business development.
+0.753 I feel that the MSME community provides significant CS3 support for my business development.
 0.820 The MSME community helps me overcome the CS4 challenges I face in my business.
 0.824 Joining the MSME community expands my business CS5 network with other entrepreneurs 0.856 The connections I build through the MSME community CS6 provide better business opportunities.
-0.852 I gain access to essential resources, such as training or CS7 information, through the MSME community.
-0.787 The MSME community I belong to has strong solidarity CS8 among its members 0.835 The MSME community frequently organizes collaborative activities to encourage the growth of its CS9 members' businesses 0.869 Collaborative activities in the MSME community help me CS10 work together with other entrepreneurs 0.793 My business is recognized and appreciated by the MSME CS11 community I belong to.
+0.852 I gain access to important resources, such as training or CS7 information, through the MSME community.
+0.787 The MSME community I belong to has strong solidarity CS8 among its members 0.835 The MSME community frequently organizes collaborative activities to encourage the growth of its CS9 members' businesses 0.869 Collaborative activities in the MSME community help me CS10 work together with other entrepreneurs 0.793 I feel that my business is recognized and appreciated by CS11 the MSME community I belong to.
 0.912